VITA-Group/LiGO/README.md

 ## Citation

+This repository is based on the project [Vokenization](https://github.com/airsplay/vokenization#vokenization-vokenization).
 If you find this work or our work helpful for your own research, please cite our paper.

 ```